Contact Center Solutions Featured Article

 The goal was to test the speed, efficiency and quality of the brands' replies to tweeting customers.

 Each company was tweeted by an employee once each week day for four consecutive weeks.
 (A total of 280 Tweets were sent over 26 days.)
-The companies tweeted include fast food restaurants, beverage companies such as Coca-Cola and Pepsico, major credit card companies like MasterCard and Visa, large banks (Wells Fargo (News - Alert) and Bank of America), big box retailers such as Wal-Mart and Home Depot, tech companies (Apple and HP) and personal care products companies such as Gillette and Colgate.
+The companies tweeted include fast food restaurants, beverage companies such as Coca-Cola and Pepsico, major credit card companies like MasterCard and Visa, large banks (Wells Fargo and Bank of America), big box retailers such as Wal-Mart and Home Depot, tech companies (Apple and HP) and personal care products companies such as Gillette and Colgate.

 Each tweet fell into one of five categories: urgent help needed, positive feedback, negative feedback, technical help and a question from the companies’ FAQ pages.